Political commissar: Republic of China

-The position of political commissar (政戰官, literal translation "Political Warfare Officer") also existed in the Republic of China Army of the Republic of China (Taiwan).
-Chiang Ching-kuo, appointed as Kuomintang (Chinese Nationalist Party) director of Secret Police in 1950, was educated in the Soviet Union, and initiated Soviet style military organization in the Republic of China Armed Forces, reorganizing and Sovietizing the political officer corps, surveillance, and Kuomintang party activities were propagated throughout the military.
-Opposed to this was Sun Li-jen, who was educated at the American Virginia Military Institute.
+The position of political commissar (政戰官, literal translation "political warfare officer") also existed in the Republic of China Army of the Republic of China (Taiwan).
+Chiang Ching-kuo, appointed as Kuomintang (Chinese Nationalist Party) director of secret police in 1950, was educated in the Soviet Union, and initiated Soviet-style military organization in the Republic of China Armed Forces, reorganizing and Sovietizing the political officer corps, surveillance, and Kuomintang party activities were propagated throughout the military.
+Opposed to this was General Sun Li-jen, who was educated at the American Virginia Military Institute.
 Chiang Ching-kuo then arrested Sun Li-jen, charging him of conspiring with the American Central Intelligence Agency of plotting to overthrow Chiang Kai-shek and the Kuomintang.
 Sun was placed under house arrest in 1955.